sowmyadsl/ecommerce-cart-app/README.md

 - In the cart page, user can update the quantity of a selected product and view the order summary with total value.
 - User can update and delete a product from the cart.

+# Dependencies

+- git
+- Node.js
+- Enable CORS extension on chrome to view the app.

 # Libraries used

 - React 16